NickolasB98/aws-serverless-project/README.md

 **Grafana:**
 Grafana, a visualization tool, connects to Athena, enabling the creation of interactive dashboards to explore the weather data insights.
 You can leverage standard SQL queries within Grafana to visualize the processed data.

-While static images of the dashboard are be included below, the power of Grafana lies in its interactivity.
+While static images of the dashboard are included below, the power of Grafana lies in its interactivity.
 To explore the dashboard functionalities directly, you can access a linked snapshot:

 ([https://nickolasb98.grafana.net/dashboard/snapshot/1uXP8OvJex8ybSvKMYCoRaydwpI9eooa])

+The static snapshots as pdf files for a quick overview:

 <img width="1057" alt="image" src="https://github.com/NickolasB98/aws_severless_project/assets/157819544/9c588c46-a12b-4fd4-afca-445e12d04130">